DesktopECHO/ika/README.md

 Click+hold the hot corner to move the console window.
 If the window is maximized or in fullscreen mode, click the hot corner once to return to windowed mode.

 Drag the window to the left or right edge of the screen to fill half of the desktop, or drag it to the top edge to maximize the window.

+Super (Command) + F Switches in and out of fullscreen mode.

+Super (Command) + T Switches the title bar on and off.

 ## Managing the VM with `ika`